idaholab/Jester/readme.md

   -V, --version                    Print version

 ```
-Running Jester is very simple and requires only that you provide it a configuration file.
+Running Jester is very simple and requires only that you provide it a configuration file - either through the `-c` option or by placing a file called `.config.yml` in the same directory as Jester.
 You may also optionally provide it a plugin, in the form of a Rust compiled `.so`.
 More information about that can be found in the code and `jester_core` library.

 ### Configuration File
 Included in this repository is a sample configuration - `config.sample.yml`.
 Jester expects your configuration file to follow the same format and be a YAML document.
 In order to make this more convenient to understand, we are including the sample YAML file here in this readme.